David Levine (executive): Background

 In the same year, 1978, Levine established Talisman Records.
 After the release of one single, "Pretty Girls" by Lisa Dal Bello, and one album, he sold Talisman Records to Capitol Records.
 While promoting Dal Bello, he secured a promotional tie-in with Revlon.

 A short time later, he formed Hot Vinyl Records and signed Patsy Gallant and Dwayne Ford to the label.

-In 1983, thru his company, Promark Television Broadcast, Levine began selling full-length motion pictures and music specials to cable and home video, including Mrs. World, Miss Fitness, From Hawaii with Love and musical specials featuring Dianne Warwick, Fats Domino, Ricky Nelson, Liberace, Johnny Cash.

 Since at least 2001, Levine was involved in TV syndication.